What is the CTRF?

 Mission and Objectives

-To promote the development of research in transportation and related fields and provide a forum for networking and discussion by:
+Our mission is to promote the development of research in transportation and related fields and provide a forum for networking and discussion by:

 Publishing research papers, through the media of national and regional meetings and other methods determined by the Board of Directors